 2. Globally I also offer the following:

-- Online Course for HSPs (self-paced, nurturing, and supporting)
+- Online Courses for HSPs (self-paced, nurturing, and supportive)

 - Global HSP Life Coaching with phone or video options.